Ahliah School: Al-Ahliah Girls’ College

+Another way the Al-Ahliah Girl's College resisted against the French mandate administration was by transcending the sectarian boundaries that they projected on the Lebanese population.
+The biggest part of the educational system in Lebanon consisted of private schools organized along sectarian lines.
+Al-Ahliah Girl's College had an explicitly non-sectarian approach to nation-making, by aiming to create a "community of knowledge".
+Within this community of knowledge, sectarian divides were not important.
+The creation of an Arabic sense of Lebanese nationalism was the most important element of the educational program.

 A music academy was started, under the leadership of Alexis Boutros.
 Ahliah's choir represented Lebanon in many capitals of the world, with some one hundred performances on their record.

 The Ford Foundation equipped the school's science laboratories as a model.

 Al-Ahliah School in Beirut

 Situated in the heart of old Beirut, Al-Ahliah found itself at the center of battles during the Lebanese Civil War (1975–1990) and its buildings sustained heavy damage.
 The demography of the neighborhood changed dramatically, to include the families of the displaced.
 Its academic standards also suffered severely because of the departure of many of its faculty and students.

 For the first and most violent two years of the war, al-Ahliah closed.
 It reopened in 1977, under the leadership of Mr. Nicholas Zayyat, previously a teacher of mathematics of senior classes at the school.

 Throughout the war years, the main concerns of Mr. Zayyat together with other members of the school administration were to guarantee the security of students and to preserve the school's buildings and infrastructure.
 Unable to keep former academic standards, Mr. Zayyat was keen on continuing the humanitarian and patriotic mission of the school by providing education to the numerous severely disadvantaged students and to children of parents reduced by the war to becoming squatters in its vicinity, though often these parents were unable to pay full fees.
 Eventually wartime Al-Ahliah had 750 students enrolled.
 By this time it had become coeducational.

 Despite the dangers and insecurities faced, the idea of moving the school from its historic location was repeatedly rejected by Al-Ahliah's Board of Trustees.